iKaseTebo/RIVAL-Learning/README.md

 app > public

-There's no reason to touch or change anything in here because this all gets generated based on what you have in your resource folder
+There's no reason to touch or change anything in here because this all gets generated based on what you have in your resource folder, just work in your resource folder, always.

 # Routes
 https://laravel.com/docs/5.8/routing